dart-archive/bazel/dazel/README.md

 automatically applied based on existing transformer settings, or simply available for users to opt into as needed.

-You tell bazelify about your `Builder`s using the `builders` section of your `bazelify.yaml`.
+You tell dazel about your `Builder`s using the `builders` section of your `build.yaml`.
 This is a map of builder names to configuration.
 Each builder config may contain the following keys:

 - **target**: The name of the target which defines contains your `Builder` class